amittauro/review-5/README.md

 share message

 Welcome to the Todo app!
+Your Todos:\n\n  You don't have any todos!\n\n What would you like to do?\n Type `add`, followed by a sentence, to add a todo.\n  Type `done`, followed by the todo ID, to complete a todo. \n

+Welcome to the Todo app!
 Your Todos:  You don't have any todos!
 What would you like to do?
 Type `add`, followed by a sentence, to add a todo.
 Type `done`, followed by the todo ID, to complete a todo.

 input = 'add go shopping'